minprog/prog-project/info/20 Requirements.md

 - Your app must work within the simulator; you need not test it on actual hardware.

-- You must include your name in a comment atop every Java source file in the project.
+- You must include your name in a comment atop every Swift source file in the project.

 ### Web based visualization